inferlabs/dbt-infer-examples/README.md

 ## Setup

 To run the examples you need to install both `dbt-core`, `dbt-infer` as well as the `dbt` adapter for your underlying warehouse.
-Learn more about setting up `dbt-infer` at [https://www.getinfer.io/articles/getting-started-with-dbt](https://www.getinfer.io/articles/getting-started-with-dbt).
+Learn more about setting up `dbt-infer` at [https://docs.getinfer.io/docs/reference/integrations/dbt](https://docs.getinfer.io/docs/reference/integrations/dbt).

-To make things easier we have included a [poetry](https://python-poetry.org/) environment.